 “We need to defend diversity on land and in the sea and we need solutions, and these solutions can only be realized by harnessing the imaginative side of human culture – the arts.”

 Millions of sharks end up on prestigious restaurant tables as shark fin soup.
-Whale sanctuaries get looted for new beer brands or exclusive dog food.
-More fish are eaten by house cats than by seals while hundred of miles of drift nets vacuum clean the sea.
+Whale sanctuaries get looted for exclusive dog food.
+More fish are eaten by house cats than by seals while hundreds of miles of drift nets vacuum clean the sea.
 Anything wrong with that?
 After all, there are plenty of fish in the sea and the supermarkets are stacked, right?

 Not for long, if we believe the scientists.
 2048 seems to be the overall accepted deadline for the collapse of all commercial fisheries, already by 2025 all the coral reef ecosystems in the world will be gone.
 Leading environmentalists see the end of most sea life happening within the next 6–16 years.

 Diminishment of biodiversity in our Ocean is the single greatest threat to the survival of humanity.
 With diminishment of species in the oceans comes diminishment of the quality of life for humanity.
 What are the causes of this continuing mass extinction and imminent threat to our collective survival?

 Human over-population and over-consumption of resources are the primary threats and they bring chemical, oil, noise and plastic pollution with them.
 Global warming, oceanic acidification, over-fishing, agricultural run-off...

 The threats are many, but so are the solutions.